eBay/event-notification-java-sdk/README.md

 # Notifications

 This SDK is intended for the latest eBay notifications that use ECC signatures and JSON payloads.
-While this SDK is generic for any topics, it currently includes the schema definition for ACCOUNT_DELETION notifications.
+While this SDK is generic for any topics, it currently includes the schema definition for MARKETPLACE_ACCOUNT_DELETION notifications.

 # Motivation